EvanCastner/HCI-CG-Final/README.md

 - Add interaction and animation
 - Build and host a web-based visualization using modern JavaScript tools

-*(More details about the final project goal, visuals, and interactivity will be added here once the concept is finalized.)*

 ---

 ## Tech Stack